mikeabackhouse/stockManagementChallenge/README.md

 - I add an Opportunity Product Line for Product A with the Quantity of 1 to each Opportunity (in bulk / a single operation)

 Then
-- The Opportunity Product Line Items are added
+- The Opportunity Product Line Items are not added
--  The Product A stock count is reduced to 200
+- The Product A stock count remains at 100

 ## Story: Stock Management for Lost Opportunity (Not Implemented)
-As a Sales User
+- As a Sales User
-I want the central Stock Count to be updated when an opportunity is lost So that I can supply the previously reserved units to other customers
+- I want the central Stock Count to be updated when an opportunity is lost
+- So that I can supply the previously reserved units to other customers

 ## Story: Amending Available Stock (Not Implemented)
-As a System Admin/Integration User
+- As a System Admin/Integration User
-I want to be able to update the available stock of products So that the when new stock is available, it can be added for Sales Reps to sell
+- I want to be able to update the available stock of products
+- So that the when new stock is available, it can be added for Sales Reps to sell

 ### Scenario 1: Stock Manager Allowed to Update Stock
 Given